tacofoundation/tacofoundation.github.io/docs/specification.md

 **Extension fields:**

 SAMPLEs can be extended with domain-specific metadata through the extension mechanism.
-Extensions add additional fields using namespace prefixes (e.g., `stac:*`, `rai:*`, `stats:*`).
+Extensions add additional fields using namespace prefixes (e.g., `stac:*` or `stats:*`).
 All SAMPLEs within a TORTILLA MUST have identical metadata schemas, including all extension fields.

 TORTILLA provides an efficient mechanism for computing extension metadata over sets of SAMPLEs.
 When metadata computation benefits from accessing the entire dataset (e.g., statistical aggregations, spatial indexing, batch processing), TORTILLA extensions compute fields across all contained SAMPLEs simultaneously rather than individually.